- About LogicMonitor

 DataSource alerts are the most common, and these alerts are based on the values that a LogicMonitor collector is receiving from your devices.
 A DataSource alert is triggered when threshold criteria for a datapoint are met:

 Remember that datapoints are the metrics being monitored for a particular DataSource.
-Each datapoint can have three alert thresholds—one for each of LogicMonitor's three alert severity levels.
+Each datapoint can have three static thresholds—one for each of LogicMonitor’s three alert severity levels.
 The alert trigger interval and alert clear interval for a datapoint indicate how many polling intervals the datapoint value must meet the threshold in order for the alert to trigger, or fail to meet the threshold in order for the alert to clear, respectively.

 What do the different alert severities mean?